JuliaPackaging/BinaryBuilder.jl/docs/src/index.md

 `BinaryBuilder.jl` makes it easy to move from source code to packaged tarball.
 In the end, what you hope to gain from using this package is a handful of compiled tarballs and a Julia snippet that uses [`BinaryProvider.jl`](https://github.com/JuliaPackaging/BinaryProvider.jl) to install the binaries.
 An example of this is shown in [this file](https://github.com/JuliaPackaging/BinaryProvider.jl/blob/master/test/LibFoo.jl/deps/build.jl), where a mapping from the different platforms is established to various tarballs that have been built with this package, and according to the platform the user's Julia installation is running on, that package is downloaded and installed to a package-specific `Prefix`.

-To get to that point, the source code for a project must be downloaded, it must be compiled for the various platforms, it must be packaged and hosted, at which point it may finally be downloaded and installed on user's machines.
+To get to that point, the source code for a project must be downloaded, compiled for the various platforms, packaged and hosted, at which point it may finally be downloaded and installed on user's machines.
 Although it is technically possible to manually package software using `BinaryBuilder.jl`, this package is geared toward automation.
 Most interaction with this package will revolve around methods to construct a `build_tarballs.jl` script for your source code that will download, build and package it into a nice tarball.
 Note that while you can write your own build script from scratch, most users will want to use the Wizard to interactively generate this build script instead.

 ## Build scripts